-Inflatable Paddle Boards vs Hard Paddle Boards
+Inflatable SUP vs Hard board:

 The soft top paddle board features a foam covering that is considered more durable than the surfaces of a harder board.
 These boards are light-weight and generally more affordable than a traditional hard board.